Skip to content

 Hiking in Monument Valley

-If you want to get up close to Monument Valley, the Wildcat Trail is a must.
-It’s a 3.2-mile trail and the only one you can do without a guide.
+If you want to feel Monument Valley really up close, head out on Wildcat Trail – the only trail you can hike independently, without a guide.

 If you're in Monument Valley, you’ve got to check out the Wildcat Trail